 SPECIFIC GOAL 2.
 Analyse and systematize the prototypical linguistic features of some specific textual genres in the Administration domain.

 SPECIFIC GOAL 3.
-Design and implement an ICT tool to improve written communication between Administration and citizenship in the context of e-Administration, using the Madrid City Council as a case study.
+Design and implement an ICT tool to improve written communication between Administration and citizenship in the context of e-Administration.
 Specifically, this tool will be integrated into the technological infrastructure of the arText system.
 Thus, this system will offer a new function: to help public employees to write texts in plain language addressed to citizenship.

 |STAGE 1||STAGE 2||STAGE 3||STAGE 4|